Overview

 Poor calendar display – The plain text block of the signature can appear in the actual calendar tile, cluttering the calendar view and creating a poor user experience.

-Note: This limitation applies to both Microsoft 365 and Google Workspace environments.
+This limitation applies to both Microsoft 365 and Google Workspace environments.

 Out-of-Office Replies

 OOO stamping behavior differs between Microsoft 365 and Google Workspace.
+The sections below explain how each platform handles OOO replies and what is required for Opensense to stamp them.

 Microsoft 365